4 reasons the Irish (and Irish Americans) have charitable giving in their DNA

 Fast-forward to the 21st century and it’s easy to see how Irish people can empathize with those who face many of the same challenges.
 Economic migration, discrimination, religious bias, and ethnic hostility have not gone away — only the faces have changed.

 And money earned abroad is still a lifeline to communities across the developing world.
-In 2021, it’s expect that $2.3 billion dollars will be sent to Haiti by its diaspora living and working abroad; down from $3.3 billion in 2019.
+In 2022 an estimated US$3.1 billion was sent to Haiti by its diaspora living and working abroad, 80% of it from the United States.

 3. Poverty (a very recent memory)